ranfysvalle02/modal-JWTauth-demo/README.md

 - A **Modal** account.
 Sign up at [modal.com](https://modal.com) if you haven't already.
 - Basic knowledge of Python and JavaScript.
-- Familiarity with concepts like APIs, JWT, and browser extensions.
+- Familiarity with concepts like APIs, JWT, and web development in general.

 ## Setting Up the Backend with FastAPI and MongoDB